AndreM92/Social-Media-Bots/README.md

 This is just a little program to scrape:
 - The statistics of a YouTube account
-- The details of every video in a specific timeframe as well as:
+- The details of every video in a specific timeframe</br>

+as well as:
 - crawling through YouTube
 - getting around cookie banners